Shan-Mei/shanmeis-notes/journalling/y10-musext.md

   <p>- We did a little more Jazz and talked about Elvis Presley.
 Listened to Ellie do her concert prac.</p>
   <h4>T2W4L2 - 16/5</h4>
   <p>- We did some chord identification.
 Then I practiced my concert prac for the rest of the period.</p>
+  <h4>T2W4L3 - 18/5</h4>
+  <p>- I don't know what the class did.
+All I did was practice piano for concert prac... that I didn't end up doing.
+I have to do it tomorrow though.</p>